alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

     url: /service-manual/operations
 ---

 Government offers a number of different digital services to citizens.
-Each service should be made available through the single government domain GOV.UK.
-However, as each service may have separate hosting requirements, it may need a separate domain.
+While the start and end of a user's journey will be on GOV.UK, the service itself will typically be hosted elsewhere, and will need a different domain name as a result.
 This page describes the use of `service.gov.uk` subdomains for hosting digital services.

 > Note: This document is written as a "standard," and as such uses the words MUST, SHOULD, MAY and MUST NOT as defined in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).